Black Cotton Soil

 The following are the properties of black cotton soil,

-- Black Cotton Soil is fine textured and clay in nature.
-It has great quantities of lime, iron, magnesium, and mainly low amounts of phosphorus, and nitrogen, and organic matter.
+Black Cotton Soil is fine textured and clay in nature.
+It has great quantities of lime, iron, magnesium, and mainly low amounts of phosphorus, nitrogen, and organic matter.

-- During the arid season, these soil shrink and formulate a huge crack which enables the circulation of air.
+During the arid season, this soil shrinks and formulate a huge crack which enables the circulation of air.
 The soil is incredibly fertile in most of the locations where it is found.

 Black Cotton Soil Engineering Properties